anzusystems/common-admin/docs/editor/editor/index.md

 - drag and drop one or multiple images - create image embed or ask if create gallery, when dragged to table create embed image inline

 ## Missing embeds or unknown features
-- poll
-- quiz
-- infobox
 - odpovede osobnosti
-- poznamky pod ciarov
+- poznamky pod ciarov (az pre zlaty fond)
 - minute
 - review
-- faq
+- newsletter